 In order to help students complete their 5 required Honors Courses, the Honors Program allows students to convert some non-Honors courses into Honors Tutorials.
 This is detailed in the Honors Handbook (p.
 8).
 The process for converting a non-Honors course into an Honors Tutorials is as follows:

 - Approach the faculty member teaching the course and ask them if they would be willing to supervise your Honors Tutorial.
 This requires extra commitment on the part of the faculty member (they are paid for this extra time from the Honors Program), so it is vital that you discuss this with them with plenty of advanced warning.
+It is strongly encouraged that you do this before the semester starts, not once the semester starts, as professors need time to make these arrangements.

 - If the faculty member is amenable to making the course a tutorial, you’ll then need to develop the tutorial itself.
 Doing more of the same work that other students in the class are doing is not the ideal Honors Tutorial.
 The aim of the tutorial should be to enhance the class in a way that: (a) the course content is made more relevant to the student’s interests and (b) the course content is extended beyond that which is covered in the course.
 When evaluating whether to approve an Honors Tutorial, the Honors Program Director uses those two criteria (i.e., “How is this different from what everyone else is doing?” and “How does this enhance the class in a way that is worthy of Honors credit?”)
 Here are some examples of innovative Honors Tutorials: